 If you’re already taking advantage of your Social Security benefit at age 65, then you won’t have to enroll in Part B. You’ll be automatically registered by the Social Security Office.
 Remember that your card will arrive in the mail at least 1-2 months before you turn 65 years old.
 You don’t want to miss it.

 If you aren’t taking advantage of your Social Security benefits, then you will have to enroll yourself by age 65.
 It can easily be done online, in person at the Social Security office, or over the phone to save you a trip.
 For your card to arrive, it’ll take a few weeks to come after you apply for your benefits.
 Plan ahead by applying a few weeks or more beforehand and before you need the coverage.

 It is easy to sign up for.
 It’s vital that you sign up during your initial enrollment period unless you have other coverage that can take its place.
 If not, you’ll have a penalty to pay, which can dip into your retirement.

 What Does it not Cover?

-When it comes to hospital expenses, Medicare Part B won’t cover what room and board” while you are hospitalized as an inpatient.
+When it comes to hospital expenses, it won’t cover room and board” while you are hospitalized as an inpatient.
 This means that Medicare Part A does.
 Also, any cosmetic procedures won’t be covered along with dental, hearing or vision, and routine foot care.
 Part B doesn’t cover the prescription drugs you will need to pick up at a retail pharmacy or through mail-order.
 For covered in your prescription drugs, it’s recommended that you consider Medicare Part D.

 It won’t generally cover things that are considered unreasonable and unnecessary.
 Your physician will know what will be or won’t be covered.
 Feel free to ask questions, so you have all the information needed.

 Does Medicare Part B have Cost-Sharing Like Medicare Part A?